hashicorp/design-system/website/docs/components/icon/partials/resources/resources.md

 [Go to library](/icons/library)

 ### Figma library
-For internal use only, the Figma library that designers are able to leverage in their designs.
+For internal use only, the Figma library of icons that designers can leverage in their designs.

 [Go to Figma library](https://www.figma.com/file/TLnoT5AYQfy3tZ0H68BgOr/Flight-Icons?node-id=164%3A0&t=bWFdjHgfV6aLQjep-1)